A Beginner’s Guide to Points of Interest

 The simplest way a location becomes a point of interest is to attract a lot of attention.
 A large number of people congregating in one place indicates activities like socializing, commerce, and the performance of services.

-Another way a location can become a POI is by experiencing atypical or unusual foot traffic driven by an increase in population flow.
-For example, some counties on the edge of urban areas have experienced significant growth as a result of people leaving the city.
+Another way a location can become a POI is changes in the population.
+Consider a sleepy suburb that experiences exponential growth as people move out of the nearby city.
 Even a few hundred people changing a migration pattern can alter the economies of a neighborhood.

 A location is also recognized as a POI when representing similar locations in a given area, industry, or category.
-McDonalds is a good representational POI of foot traffic everywhere.
-It sets a benchmark for performance and provides a quick test of general mobility.
+McDonalds is a good representational POI of foot traffic in any area where one is located.
+It sets a benchmark for performance and provides a quick test of general mobility for that region.

 Other representational brands include: